 Disaster-risk regions should invest more.

-The Asia-Pacific Report 2019 has examined the disaster and climate risk and identified hotspots of vulnerabilities in the region.
-It shows that the most at risk and vulnerable are those living in poverty.
-These disasters and calamities reverse the hard-won economic growth of the country and increase poverty rates, the report mentions.
+The Asia-Pacific Report 2019 examines disaster and climate risk and identifies hotspots of vulnerability in the region.
+It shows that the most at-risk and vulnerable are those living in poverty.
+The report mentions that these disasters and calamities reverse the country’s hard-won economic growth and increase poverty rates.

 It further mentions that investments in infrastructure resiliency and emergency response planning, economic growth, education, social protection, and health will bring crucial co-benefits such as better education, health, social and infrastructure services, higher agricultural production and incomes.

 Although investments would incur vast amounts of money, the cost of investments is still lower than the cost of disasters.
-Governments should also incorporate disaster risks into their social policies to build resilience, the Asia-Pacific Report says.
+The Asia-Pacific Report says governments should incorporate disaster risks into their social policies to build resilience.

 Closing thoughts

-Given the climate change pattern of the Philippines in the last decade and the disaster that comes with it, climate adaptation and mitigation planning is something that government and non-government agencies must jointly consider doing for disaster risk reduction.
+Given the Philippines’ climate change pattern in the last decade and the accompanying disasters, climate adaptation and mitigation planning is something that government and non-government agencies must jointly consider for disaster risk reduction.

-Also, applying the principles of building back better will be a possible resource for any country, its cities and towns that will be recovering from any unavoidable disastrous climate change events.
+Also, applying the principles of building back better will be a possible resource for any country, its cities, and its towns recovering from unavoidable disastrous climate change events.

 Sources:

 The Climate Reality Project (2016, January 19).
-H w is Climate Change Affecting the Philippines?
+How is Climate Change Affecting the Philippines?
 [Blog].
 Retrieved from https://www.climaterealityproject.org/blog/how-climate-change-affecting-philippines

 Alisjahbana, A.S., Zahedi, K., and Bonapace, T. (2019).
 The Disaster Riskscape Across Asia-Pacific The Disaster Riskscape Across Asia-Pacific, United Nations Economic and Social Commission for Asia and the Pacific.
 Retrieved from https://www.unescap.org/sites/default/files/publications/Asia-Pacific%20Disaster%20Report%202019_full%20version.pdf.